vdbrink/vdbrink.github.io/_posts/2026-03-22-home-assistant-dashboard-examples.md

 <img src="/homeassistant/images/home_assistant_logo.png" style="float: right;margin-left:20px" alt="Home Assistant logo" height="100px">

-On my site I have placed all kinds of Home Assistant dashboard examples which you can use direct on your own dashboard:
+On my site I have placed all kinds of Home Assistant dashboard examples which you can use directly on your own dashboard:

 * Interesting HACS integrations
 * Templates